 Goshen College is proud of its reputation for challenging academic programs.
 At Goshen College you will find faculty who enjoy spending time with students and who are willing to engage students as co-learners along their journey.
 The mission of the Dean’s Office is to foster student learning, as well as faculty growth and development.

-Jeanette Shown, M.S., Associate Professor of Computing Science, is currently representing Goshen College as a member of the steering committee for Information Technology Sector Partnership for Northern Indiana, 2018/19.
-She took two GC computing teams to the International Collegiate Programming Competition sponsored by the ACM (Association of Computing Machines) and IBM (our fourth consecutive year).
-Jeannette also participated in the BEET conference, held at Goshen College, a conference focusing on Blind persons in regard to Employment & Education and Technology.
-She is hosting the Global Game Jam for our 5th year onsite, where students and community members collaborate and create digital or board games in 48 hours.
+Jeanette Shown, M.S., is currently representing Goshen College as a member of the steering committee for Information Technology Sector Partnership for Northern Indiana, 2018/19.
+She took two computing teams to the International Collegiate Programming Competition sponsored by the Association of Computing Machines and IBM (the fourth consecutive year).
+Professor Shown also participated in the BEET conference, held at Goshen College, a conference focusing on Blind persons in regard to Employment & Education and Technology.
+She is hosting the Global Game Jam for the 5th year onsite, where students and community members collaborate and create digital or board games in 48 hours.
+Additionally, she is the advisor for Goshen College’s new Esports Club, and the Digital Eve Student Chapter, as well as the National President of Digital Eve.

 Employment and Fellowship Opportunities